Disappearance of Natalee Holloway: 2006 arrests of new suspects; Dutch investigation takeover

-Book, search, and inspection
+Book, search and inspection

-A book by Van der Sloot and reporter Zvezdana Vukojevic, De zaak Natalee Holloway (The Case of Natalee Holloway) was published in Dutch in April 2007.
-In the book, Van der Sloot gives his perspective of the night Holloway disappeared and the media frenzy that followed.
-He admits to and apologizes for his initial untruths, but maintains his innocence.
+A book by van der Sloot and reporter Zvezdana Vukojevic, De zaak Natalee Holloway (The Case of Natalee Holloway) was published in Dutch in April 2007.
+In the book, van der Sloot gives his perspective of the night Holloway disappeared and the media frenzy that followed.
+He admits to and apologizes for his initial lies but maintains his innocence.

-On April 27, a new search involving approximately 20 investigators was launched at the Van der Sloot family residence in Aruba.
+On April 27, a new search involving approximately twenty investigators was launched at the van der Sloot family residence in Aruba.
 Dutch authorities searched the yard and surrounding area, using shovels and thin metal rods to penetrate the dirt.
 Prosecution spokeswoman Van der Biezen stated, "The investigation has never stopped and the Dutch authorities are completely reviewing the case for new indications."
 A statement from the prosecutor's office related, "The team has indications that justify a more thorough search."
-Investigators did not comment on what prompted the new search, except that it was not related to Van der Sloot's book.
+Investigators did not comment on what prompted the new search, except that it was not related to van der Sloot's book.
 According to Paulus van der Sloot, "nothing suspicious" was found, and all that was seized were diary entries of him and his wife, and his personal computer—which was subsequently returned.
-According to Jossy Mansur, managing editor of Aruba's Diario newspaper, investigators were following up on statements made during early suspect interrogations regarding communications between the Kalpoe brothers and Van der Sloot.
+According to Jossy Mansur, managing editor of Aruba's Diario newspaper, investigators were following up on statements made during early suspect interrogations regarding communications between the Kalpoe brothers and van der Sloot.
 He also said investigators could be seen examining a laptop at the house.

 On May 12, the Kalpoe family residence was searched by the authorities.
-The two brothers were detained for about an hour upon objecting to the entry by police and Dutch investigators, but were released when the authorities left.
+The two brothers were detained for about an hour upon objecting to the entry by police but were released when they left.
 According to Kock, the brothers objected to the search because officials did not show them an order justifying the intrusion.
 A statement from Van der Biezen did not mention what, if anything, officials were searching for, but indicated nothing was removed from the home.
-A subsequent statement from Het Openbaar Ministerie van Aruba (the Aruban prosecutor's office) indicated that the purpose of the visit was to "get a better image of the place or circumstances where an offense may have been committed and to understand the chain of events leading to the offense."
+A subsequent statement from the Aruban prosecutor's office indicated that the purpose of the visit was to "get a better image of the place or circumstances where an offense may have been committed and to understand the chain of events leading to the offense."